dlt-hub/dlt/docs/website/docs/concepts/resource.md

 You can mark some of resource arguments as configuration and [credentials](../customization/credentials.md) values so `dlt` can pass them automatically to your functions.

 ### Dispatch data to many tables
 You can load data to many tables from a single resource.
 The most common case is a stream of events of different types, each with different data schema.
-To deal with this you can use `table_name` argument on `dlt.resource` that accepts functions taking the data item as argument and returning table as a string.
+To deal with this you can use `table_name` argument on `dlt.resource`.
+You could pass the table name as a function taking the data item as argument and returning table_name as a string.

 For example a resource that loads github repository event wants to send 'issue', 'pull request' and 'comment` events to separate tables.
 The type of the event is in the "type" field.